Research Integrity Standing Committee (RISC) – Standard Operating Procedures

 I. Overview

 The creation of a Research Integrity Standing Committee (RISC) is consistent with the specific recommendations from a 2017 external review of the Office of Research Compliance.
-The RISC is authorized and appointed by the University Research Committee, in consultation with the Senate Executive Committee, to ensure that the University’s policy and procedures for dealing with research misconduct are consistent with the federal regulations and emerging best practices.
-The RISC will consist of a pool of senior faculty to serve as experts for the Inquiry and on Investigation Committees, with expertise and training to participate in Research Misconduct proceedings.
+The RISC is authorized and appointed by the University Research Committee, in consultation with the Senate Executive Committee, to ensure that the University’s policy and procedures for dealing with research misconduct (RM) and research noncompliance are consistent with the federal regulations and emerging best practices.
+The RISC will consist of a pool of senior faculty to serve as experts for the Inquiry and on Investigation Committees, with expertise and training to participate in RM proceedings.

 II.
 Membership

-- The Research Integrity Standing Committee (RISC) members will be populated with senior faculty selected by the University Research Committee in consultation with the deans of various colleges and the Executive Committee of Faculty Council.
+- The Research Integrity Standing Committee (RISC) members will be populated with senior faculty selected by the Research Integrity Officer (RIO) in consultation with the deans of various colleges and appointed by the Chair of the University Research Committee in consultation with the Senate Executive Committee.

-- Each RISC member shall serve a staggered 3-year term with training in the university’s research misconduct policy and procedures and in the federal regulations.
-The term of membership for RISC members is renewable at the discretion of the appointing authority, in consultation with the Research Integrity Officer (RIO).
+- Each RISC member shall serve a staggered 3-year term with training in the university’s research misconduct policy and procedures and in the federal research compliance regulations.
+The term of membership for RISC members is renewable at the discretion of the appointing authority, in consultation with the RIO.

 III.
 Duties and Responsibilities

-- RISC members will be selected to serve as an expert during the Inquiry or appointed to an Investigation Committee (IC), as needed and shall conduct research misconduct proceedings consistent with the federal policies on Research Misconduct and the University Policy on Research Misconduct.
+- RISC members will be selected to serve as an expert during the Inquiry or appointed to an Investigation Committee (IC), as needed, and shall conduct RM proceedings consistent with the federal policies on RM and the University Policy on RM.

-- All RISC members are voting members, except as specified below (IV.6, IV.7, and IV.8) for non-voting consultants.
+- All RISC members are voting members, except as specified below (IV.7, IV.8, and IV.9) for non-voting consultants.

 IV.
 Organization and Process

-- Experts for the Inquiry or IC members will be chosen from the RISC pool by the RIO, in consultation with college deans and/or the Deciding Official (DO).
+- Experts for the Inquiry or IC members for both RM cases and Faculty Rule 3335-5.04.1 and 3335-5.04.4. research noncompliance cases will be chosen from the RISC pool by the RIO, in consultation with college deans and/or the Deciding Official (DO), based on subject matter expertise.

 - A given IC will be composed of at least three (3) RISC members.

-- The expert for the Inquiry and IC members will work with the RIO to ensure compliance with university rules and federal regulations.
+- The expert for the Inquiry and IC members for RM cases will work with the RIO to ensure compliance with university rules and federal regulations.

 - If the RIO identifies a conflict of interest for any expert for the Inquiry or IC members, the RIO will select a new member from the RISC to replace the conflicted member.

-- As necessary during the course of an Inquiry or Investigation, if additional substantial subject matter expertise is required for the duration of a given Inquiry or Investigation, internal or external subject matter experts shall be named as temporary appointees to the RISC and will serve as voting members.
+- As necessary during an RM Inquiry or Investigation, if additional substantial subject matter expertise is required for the duration of a given RM Inquiry or RM Investigation, internal or external subject matter experts shall be named as temporary appointees to the RISC and will serve as voting members.

-- The RISC shall meet for training sessions provided by the Office of Research Compliance, as required, related to the University Research Misconduct Policy and the federal regulations regarding Research Misconduct.
+- The RISC shall meet for training sessions provided by the Office of Research Compliance, as required, related to the University RM Policy and the federal regulations regarding RM.
+Additional training on research noncompliance and the 04 process will be provided.
+When selected to serve for RM proceedings or Faculty Rule 3335-5.04.1 and 3335-5.04.4. research noncompliance cases, RISC members will meet as often as required for a given case.

 Article ID: 110